 Light-footed Clapper Rails become Ridgway’s Rails

-Do you know this biLight_steppingrd?
+Do you know this bird?
 Until recently, we called them Clapper Rails or Light Footed Clapper Rails.
 But no longer.
 They are now classified as Ridgway’s Rails.

 This has to do with a split in species.
 California’s three subspecies of Rallus longirostris (Clapper Rails) recently became subspecies of Rallus obsoletus, which is given the English name Ridgway’s Rail.
 It has three subspecies: yumanensis (Colorado River area), levipes (southern California), and nominate obsoletus, (San Francisco Bay area).